Robert Stewart, 1st Earl of Orkney: Biography

-Mary wrote a will at Sheffield in 1577 ineffectually declaring his title to Orkney null and void, after Robert was imprisoned in 1575 for obtaining a letter from the King of Denmark-Norway, Frederick II declaring him sovereign of Orkney.
-His crimes included colluding with Shetland pirates.
-The Earl was imprisoned at Linlithgow Palace.
-He was released in 1579.
-He built the Palace of Birsay on Orkney.
-On his death in 1593 the earldom passed to his son Patrick Stewart, 2nd Earl of Orkney.

 Family

-On 13 or 14 December 1561 Robert Stewart married Lady Jean Kennedy, daughter of Gilbert Kennedy, 3rd Earl of Cassilis, and Margaret Kennedy.
+On 13 or 14 December 1561 Robert Stewart married Lady Jean Kennedy, daughter of Gilbert Kennedy, 3rd Earl of Cassillis, and Margaret Kennedy.
 The English diplomat Thomas Randolph wrote that "Lord Robert consumethe with love for Cassillis' sister".
 At this time Lord Robert had a house near Holyrood Palace, but the marriage took place at the house of one of her family friends.
 Their children included: